Kanchenjunga North Base Camp Trek-18 days

 Best Season

 If the weather is stable and the climate is pleasant, the Kanchenjunga North Basecamp trek automatically becomes much more fun & safe.
 Hence, you have to pick the right time to do this trekking.
-March to April and October to November are the best months weather-wise to do Kanchenjunga North Basecamp trekking.
+March to April and October to November are the best months, weather-wise, to do Kanchenjunga North Basecamp trekking.
 You'll have the best weather conditions and offer best mountain views in those months.
 It also means these two seasons, spring & autumn, also attract hundreds of trekkers.
-But this is not the case for the Kanchenjunga North Base camp trek.
+But this is not the case for the Kanchenjunga North Base Camp trek.
 Very few travellers go on this particular trek, so the trail is clear even during peak trekking Season.
 Spring is perfect if you love snow and want to see the wildflowers bloom.
 However, autumn is great for trekking if you love nature's tamed colour and prefer the fresh earthy smell enchanting the trail.

 Accommodation & Meals During The Trek